United States obscenity law: Definition of obscenity

 In 1964, in Jacobellis v.
-Ohio, Justice Potter Stewart in applying the Roth test pointed out that "community standards" applicable to an obscenity are national, not local standards.
-He found that the material in question is "utterly without redeeming social importance".
-In attempting to classify what material constituted exactly "what is obscene," he famously wrote, "I shall not today attempt further to define the kinds of material I understand to be embraced ... [b]ut I know it when I see it ..."
+Ohio, the Supreme Court held that a work could be obscene only if it was "utterly without redeeming social importance".
+In his concurring opinion in the case, Justice Potter Stewart stated that obscenity is "constitutionally limited to hard core pornography....
+I shall not today attempt further to define the kinds of material I understand to be embraced within that shorthand description....
+But I know it when I see it...."
 In Memoirs v.
 Massachusetts (1966) (dealing with the banning of the book Fanny Hill) the Court applied the Roth-Jacobellis test to determine that though the other aspects of the test were clear, the censor could not prove that Fanny Hill had no redeeming social value.

 In 1973, the Supreme Court in Miller v.
-California established the three-tiered Miller test to determine what was obscene (and thus not protected) versus what was merely erotic and thus protected by the First Amendment.
+California established the three-pronged Miller test to determine what was obscene (and thus not protected) versus what was merely erotic and thus protected by the First Amendment.
 Delivering the opinion of the court, Chief Justice Warren Burger wrote:

-The Miller Test is the current U.S. judicial precedent for determining obscenity.